bowser-2077/Brown-Launcher/readme.md

 # Usage

-You can use Brown Launcher to play Minecraft, there is not any real custom usage, you can just add mod support by urself.
+You can use CascadeMC to play Minecraft, there is not any real custom usage, you can just add mods by urself.
 If you fork this repository, please credit me somewhere, thanks!

 # Roadmap